tytydraco/yessleep/out/Has_anyone_heard_the_poem_called_ClickityClackity.md

 But although I didn’t see any familiar people, I did see familiar faces.

 The trees that had stood tall since I was a child still remained in their proper places.
-They held rebelliously firm and were left untouched by time.
+They held on rebelliously firm to their plots and were left untouched by time.
 If anything, they had appeared larger to me that day.
 They had loomed over me with an intensity that I hadn’t felt in years.
 Either they had grown larger, or I had felt that much smaller.

 With a deep breath I took in the strong nostalgic smell of the cypress and pine trees that had filled the woods.